-Old2New Section (Open Fund) Member Booklet
+Old Section (Open Fund) Member Booklet

-This booklet is only applicable to employees who are members of the Old2New Section of the ITB Pension Funds (Open Fund).
-Members of the Old2New Section are those who were previously members of the Old Section and then switched to earning benefits on a New Section basis.
+This booklet is only applicable to employees who have joined the Old Section of the ITB Pensions Funds (Open Fund).
+If you are not sure which section of the Open Fund you are eligible to join you should contact your Employer.